Skip to main content

 Writing/Editing Repository Scripts

-NOTE: Keep in mind that custom scripts are not allowed unless you have the Verified Builder role or are in a collaboration with someone who has the role.
+NOTE: Keep in mind that custom scripts are not allowed in towers meant for EToH unless you have the Verified Builder role or are in a collaboration with someone who has the role.

 When writing custom Client Object repository scripts, PLEASE keep the following things in mind as not following them can and will lead to many issues ingame: